Recap S1E36 Harry and Swapna in Goa :

 “I am not in a hurry,” he said.
 “I have to talk about many things.”
 There was no reply; Raima was deep in thought.

-“Your friend is very seexxxy, so you want to go with her?
+“Your friend is very sexy, so you want to go with her?
 I saw what you two were doing to each other.
 Bhordoloker mey ki aemon?
 Aiee shob ki kore?
 Very bad!
 This will not do.
-Let’s us sit over a cup of tea at my hotel and talk to your sexy friend.”
+Let’s us sit over a cup of tea at my hotel and talk to your stunning friend.”

 He laughed aloud almost in Natasha’s ears, looking at her hungrily and touching her bare shoulders.
 She pushed the screwdriver towards him, threatening to stab his face with it.